Meet the Other Phone. Child-safe in minutes.

 How we tested the best pushchairs, prams and buggies

-We put the pushchairs in this list through their paces in day-to-day life with the help of real parent testers, who scored each one on six key areas: safety, assembly, day-to-day use, aesthetics and value for money.
-Our parent testers spent weeks with each pram, testing how well it coped in various scenarios such as shopping trips, muddy walks in the park, in the car boot, and on rough terrain.
+Our parent testers spent weeks with each pushchair, pram and buggy testing how well it coped in various scenarios such as shopping trips, muddy walks in the park, in the car boot, on public transport and on rough terrain.

-Using the results from our extensive testing as well as lab test results from consumer champion Which?, reviews from wider consumers and honest recommendations from parents on the Mumsnet forums (home to eight million users per month), we've selected the best prams and pushchairs for all needs and budgets, whether you’re a new parent, a growing family or simply looking for a good stroller to take on your next family holiday.
+Using the results from our extensive testing as well as lab test results from consumer champion Which?, reviews from wider consumers and honest recommendations from parents on the Mumsnet forums (home to eight million users per month), we've selected the best pushchairs, prams and buggies for all needs and budgets, whether you’re a new parent, a growing family or simply looking for a good stroller to take on your next family holiday.

 1